ecc20/SD214_ML_for_Text_Mining/README.md

 # SD214_ML_for_Text_Mining

-## Coursework on Sentiment analysis on IMDB movie reviews
+## Lab on Sentiment analysis on IMDB movie reviews

 **Objectives**